robcarver17/pysystemtrade/docs/backtesting.md

 in from the default file.
 If something is a dict, or a nested dict, in the config but not in the default (or vice versa) then values won't be replaced and bad things could happen.
-It's better to keep your config files, and the default file, with matching structures.
+It's better to keep your config files, and the default file, with matching structures (for the items you want to change at least!).
 Again this is a good argument for adding new parameters, and retaining the original ones.

-This stops at two levels, and only works for dicts and nested dicts.

 Note this means that the config before, and after, it goes into a system object will probably be different; the latter will be populated with defaults.